JavaScript is required

-The existing legal and policy framework must be applied (including the obligations set out in VPS Agreement including its underpinning common policies and BPEC (or other relevant enterprise agreement – see Attachment A - Other relevant public service enterprise agreements), Public Sector Industrial Relations Policies 2015 (IR Policies), Occupational Health and Safety Act 2004) (OHS Act), Administrative Guidelines on Engaging Labour Hire in the Victorian Public Service and Administrative Guidelines on Engaging Professional Services in the Victorian Public Service.
-All employers must comply with their obligations and entitlements outlined in these instruments as amended or enhanced by this policy.
+The existing legal and policy framework must be applied including the obligations set out in the VPS Agreement (as well as its underpinning common policies or any other relevant enterprise agreement – see Attachment A - Other relevant public service enterprise agreements, Public Sector Industrial Relations Policies 2015 (IR Policies), Occupational Health and Safety Act 2004) (OHS Act), Administrative Guidelines on Engaging Labour Hire in the Victorian Public Service and Administrative Guidelines on Engaging Professional Services in the Victorian Public Service.
+All Employers must comply with their obligations and entitlements outlined in these instruments as amended or enhanced by this policy.
 The inter-relationship between these instruments and this policy is set out in more detail in the table below:

-The arrangements in this policy are expressed to apply to until 30 June 2024, after which (to the extent the instruments listed above remain in operation), the instruments listed in the table above will apply as per their terms (and this policy will have no application).
+The arrangements in this policy are expressed to apply to until 30 June 2026, after which (to the extent the instruments listed above remain in operation), the instruments listed in the table above will apply as per their terms (and this policy will cease to have any application).

 Consultation obligations must be met

-All consultation obligations with employees and unions must be followed and employers must, as part of their implementation planning, allow sufficient time for genuine consultation with employees and unions where major change likely to have a significant effect on employees is required.
+All consultation obligations with Employees and unions must be followed and Employers must, as part of their implementation planning, allow sufficient time for genuine consultation with Employees and unions where major change likely to have a significant effect on Employees is required.
 Proposals to manage savings initiatives involving significant reprioritisations will likely require consultation under the relevant enterprise agreement clause.
-Employers must also ensure specific consultation obligations for employees on long term absences from the workplace (for example, on parental leave or leave due to a workplace injury) are met.
-Employers will also have regard for any significant financial or personal hardships raised by employees (including employees living in a regional or rural community) during the consultation processes prior to its finalisation.
+Employers must also ensure specific consultation obligations for Employees on long term absences from the workplace (for example, on parental leave or leave due to a workplace injury) are met.
+Employers will also have regard to any significant financial or personal hardships raised by Employers (including Employees living in regional or rural communities) during the consultation processes prior to its finalisation.

 Workforce planning and mobility is key

-Workforce planning and mobility must be at the heart of the employer’s approach to implementing reprioritisations and employers must make every effort to responsively deploy employees to support changing government priorities where there are reasonable opportunities to do so.
+Workforce planning and mobility must be at the heart of the Employer’s approach to implementing reprioritisations.
+As such, Employers must make every effort to responsively deploy Employees to support changing government priorities where there are reasonable opportunities to do so.
+To this end, the Mobility Principles set out in clause 15 of the VPS Agreement should guide Employer considerations and actions in this environment.

 Employer’s must have regard to the gender impacts of their budget reprioritisation decisions

-In implementing budget reprioritisations, employers must have regard for the actual or potential gender impacts, including consideration of factors which may give rise to intersectionality, which may arise in implementing budget reprioritisations and take steps to alleviate gender impacts where implementing budget reprioritisation decisions are likely to disproportionately affect employees of a particular gender.
+In implementing budget reprioritisations, Employers must have regard for the actual or potential gender impacts, including consideration of factors which may give rise to intersectionality, which may arise when implementing budget reprioritisations.
+Employers must take steps to alleviate gender impacts where implementation of budget reprioritisation decisions is likely to disproportionately affect Employees of a particular gender.

 In some cases, budget reprioritisation decisions may trigger a requirement to undertake a Gender Impact Assessment under the Gender Equality Act 2020 (GE Act), where those decisions are likely to have a direct and significant impact on the public.
 For more information on your obligations visit the Commission for Gender Equality in the Public Sector website.